acoppes/acoppes/site/_drafts/test-draft.markdown

 layout: post
 title:  "Design decisions when building games using ECS"
 # date:   2022-11-22 00:08:30 -0300
-excerpt:  When using ECS (Entity Component System), which data goes in which Component and why?, which logic goes in which System?, in the case of using a Scripting framework, which logic goes in scripts instead of systems?.
-This blog post tries to share how I approach these decisions after years of using different ECS solutions for different games.
+excerpt:  When using ECS (Entity Component System), how to decide which data goes in which Component and why?, which logic goes in which System?, and in the case of using a Scripting framework, which logic goes in scripts instead of systems?.
+This blog post tries to share how I approach these decisions after years of using different ECS solutions making different games.
 author: Ariel Coppes
 tags:
   - personal